serhii-babiian/serhii-babiian/README.md

 # Hi there 👋

-QA Engineer with 1+ year of commercial experience (Linkos Group)
+QA Engineer with 2+ year of commercial experience

 I specialize in manual testing with a growing focus on automation.
 Experienced in testing web and mobile applications, API validation, and working with logs and infrastructure tools.